vinugawade/ms-bkp/docs/contribution-guidelines.md

     git push origin feature-name
     ```

-2. Open a new pull request against the `main` branch of the original repository.
+2. Open a new pull request against the `master` branch of the original repository.
 3. Ensure the pull request title and description are clear, providing context for your changes.
 4. Be prepared to address any feedback or requests for changes.